Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Discussion

 \subsection{Visually-Sensitive Models}

 In the RQ2 analysis, we observed that most models make limited use of visual-modality information.
 Nevertheless, we also identified a subset of models from Group 2 that are highly sensitive to the image modality—when their image embeddings were replaced, their performance degraded substantially.
-As demonstrated in \autoref{tab:perf_image-noise}, we summarize:
+Based on the experimental results, we summarize:

 \begin{itemize} \item \textbf{GRCN}: This model (Graph-Refined Convolutional Network) showed a clear dependency on images.
 On \textit{Clothing}, its NDCG@10 dropped about $-13.6\%$ from real images to noise.
 On \textit{Sports}, a smaller drop ($\sim-6.8\%$) was observed.
 These are substantial differences, indicating GRCN was indeed leveraging visual features to refine its recommendations.
 GRCN’s design of dynamically modifying the graph likely made it sensitive to the additional signal images provided (perhaps in deciding which interactions to prune or keep).